gbmhunter/blog/content/mathematics/geometry/projective-transformations/index.md

 The above projection algorithm can be used to perform "quad-to-quad" projection between 2 2D spaces (or two 2D coordinate systems).
 A quadrilateral (four sided polygon) is defined both in the input space and the output space. **It is guaranteed that there is exactly one transformation** that will map points from the input space to the output space as defined by the quadrilaterals.

-{{< figure src="/images/2017/11/quad-to-quad-transformation-complex-image.png" width="598px" caption="A quad-to-quad transformation of an image, going from a rectangle to a complex non-rectangular quadrilateral with no parallel edges."  >}}
+{{< img src="quad-to-quad-transformation-complex-image.png" width="598px" caption="A quad-to-quad transformation of an image, going from a rectangle to a complex non-rectangular quadrilateral with no parallel edges."  >}}

 **Quadrilateral restrictions: No three of the four points in the quadrilateral can be collinear (i.e. lie on the same line).** That is the same as saying that the quadrilateral must have four distinct edges.